cosmos/mainnet/GENESIS.md

 ## Validator Drill

-On April 19th, 2019, 30 validators for Columbus gathered together to conduct a drill for the Columbus network genesis.
-The last known list of participating validators can be found [here](https://medium.com/terra-money/countdown-to-terra-mainnet-launch-f8c0b998c12a).
+On April 19th, 2019, [30 validators](https://medium.com/terra-money/countdown-to-terra-mainnet-launch-f8c0b998c12a) gathered together to conduct a drill for the Columbus network genesis.
 The goal for the drill was simple: "exploit the broken oracle."
-Terraform Labs would use its voting stake to submit faulty price votes to the oracle, which would allow arbitragers to benefit by sending in swap trades that would capture the arbitrage opportinity.
-For more information in how swaps & stability work in Terra, please read up on our [docs](https://docs.terra.money/features/terra-stability).
+Terraform Labs would use its voting stake to submit faulty price votes to the blockchain, which would allow arbitragers to benefit by sending in swap trades that would capture the arbitrage opportunity.

+::**Note**:For more information in how swaps & stability work in Terra, please read up on our [docs](https://docs.terra.money/features/terra-stability).

 The results from the drill are [here](drill_results.json).
 We had a very high level of engagement with the drill participants, with several of the validators getting outrageous returns.
 The winners of the drill are: